 \begin{conjecture}[Elekes and Ruzsa \cite{ElekesRuzsa}] Let $\A \subseteq\Z$ be a finite set.
 Then the following holds.

 \end{conjecture} Elekes and Ruzsa \cite{ElekesRuzsa} showed that if $|\A+\A|\ll |\A|$, then $|\A\cdot \A| \gg |\A|^{2}(\log |\A|)^{-1}$ when $\A$ is a finite set of integers.
 As a corollary of Solymosi's remarkable result \cite{Solymosi09}, the same implication holds when $\A$ is a finite set of reals.
-We remark that their proofs did not use the speciality of integers, and we improve their bounds by taking the arithmetic information of integers into account.
-Indeed, the $2\log 2-1$ exponent has a natural arithmetic interpolation.
-By the Sathe-Selberg's formula \cite{Selberg}, the number of $n\le N$ with $\Omega(n) = 2\log \log N +O(1)$ is about $N/(\log N)^{2\log 2 -1 + o(1)}$, where $\Omega(n)$ is the number of prime factors of $n$.
+We remark that their proofs did not use specific properties of the integers, and we improve their bounds by taking the arithmetic information of integers into account.
+Indeed, the $2\log 2-1$ exponent has a natural arithmetic interpretation.
+By the Sathe-Selberg formula \cite{Selberg}, the number of $n\le N$ with $\Omega(n) = (2+o(1))\log \log N$ is about $N/(\log N)^{2\log 2 -1 + o(1)}$, where $\Omega(n)$ is the number of prime factors of $n$.
 Further we claim that the bound in Conjecture~\ref{conj: ER} is optimal up to $o(1)$ factor in the exponent.
-One simple example is to take $\A \subset [N]$ containing set of all numbers $n$ with $\Omega(n) = \log \log N + O(1)$.
-By Hardy-Ramanujan theorem one has $|\A|= (1+o(1))N$.
-Since $A \cdot A$ is contained in the set of integers with $\Omega(n) = 2\log \log N +O(1)$, combing the previously mentioned application of Sathe-Selberg's formula, the claim follows.
+One simple example is to take $\A \subset [N]$ containing set of all numbers $n$ with $\Omega(n) = (1+o(1))\log \log N$.
+By the Hardy-Ramanujan theorem one has $|\A|= (1+o(1))N$.
+Since $A \cdot A$ is contained in the set of integers with $\Omega(n) = (2+o(1))\log \log N$, combining this with the previously mentioned application of Sathe-Selberg's formula, the claim follows.

-We believe, to get the conjectured exponent $2\log 2 -1$, one has to take the arithmetic information into account.
+We believe that to get the conjectured exponent $2\log 2 -1$, one has to take the arithmetic information into account.
 We also remark that for similar arithmetic reasons, the constant $2\log 2-1$ appears in recent work \cite{dMT, Ma, SoundXu}.

 By the Freiman-Ruzsa theorem \cite{Freiman73, Ruzsa94}, every set with constant doubling number is a dense subset of a generalized arithmetic progression of constant dimension.
 A natural case is that $\A$ is a dense subset of an arithmetic progression.
 In fact, in some sense this is also the typical case \cite{camp20, campos2021typical}.
 In this paper, we prove that the Elekes-Ruzsa conjecture is true in this case.